AP FACT CHECK: Trump’s false claims on a day of reckoning

 He is also floating baseless theories about the two Senate elections Tuesday in Georgia, where Democrats picked up a seat and the other contest is too early to call.

-A sampling of Trump’s latest claims:
+A sampling of Trump’s claims from a Washington rally and on Twitter.

+TRUMP, on the election results: “If Mike Pence does the right thing, we win the election.” — rally.

-TRUMP, on the election results: “All Mike Pence has to do is send them back to the States, AND WE WIN.
+TRUMP: “All Mike Pence has to do is send them back to the States, AND WE WIN.
 Do it Mike, this is a time for extreme courage!” — tweet Wednesday.

-THE FACTS: This is a fabrication.
+THE FACTS: This is a fantasy.
 Vice President Mike Pence has no authority under the Constitution, congressional rules, the law or custom to refer the results back to the states.
+He has no standing to do what Trump calls “the right thing.”

 Pence is set to preside over the congressional tally of Electoral College votes and carry out his ceremonial duty to announce who has won the majority of votes for president and vice president.
 Whatever sympathetic words he may offer for Trump’s grievances, Pence has no path for avoiding the certification of Biden as the next president and Kamala Harris as vice president.